tappi287/openvr_fsr_app/README.md

  - install front-end node modules `yarn install`
  - make sure you have a Python 3.10.x interpreter on your system [python.org/downloads](https://www.python.org/downloads/)
  - install pipenv `python -m pip install pipenv`
- - create python virtual env `pipenv install`
+ - create python virtual env `pipenv install --dev`
  - if `pipenv` runs into trouble resolving ruamel.yaml dependency, make sure to use latest pipenv release and maybe run `pipenv install ruamel.yaml`once to install the yaml dep
  - switch into the Python virtual env by `pipenv shell`
  - start the app with `python.exe run.py`
+ - run tests from test dir with `cd tests` and then `python -m pytest`
  - build an executable with `python.exe build.py`

   ##### Dev Requirements